teosusnjak/survival-analysis-stage1/README.md

 # Survival Modelling in Residential Aged Care using Explainable AI

-Machine learning models developed in our research study on survival modelling in residential aged care facilities.
+Machine learning models developed in our research study ([Link to the document](https://arxiv.org/abs/2312.00271) ) on survival modelling in residential aged care facilities.

 ## Overview